huggingface/blog/mistral-coreml.md

 # WWDC 24: Running Mistral 7B with Core ML

-Table of Contents:
-1. What is Core ML? and Why on-device?
-2. What does it take to run a LLM on-device?
-3. What’s new in this release?
-4. How do you convert the Mistral 7B model?
-5. How to run the model?
-6. Benchmarks
-7. What next?

-### What is Core ML?
-Why on-device?

 WWDC’ 24 is the moment Apple officially unveiled Apple Intelligence and reiterated their commitment to efficient, private, and on-device AI.